CVC4/homebrew-cvc4/README.md

 - `--HEAD`: Builds the current master branch of CVC4
 - `--with-java-bindings`: installs the Java bindings for CVC4
 - `--with-readline`: installs optional Readline support for improved text-editing support in interactive mode.
-Requires the `enable-gpl` option
+Requires the `with-gpl` option
-- `--enable-gpl`: Permit GPL dependences, if available
+- `--with-gpl`: Permit GPL dependences, if available

 ## Using the Java bindings